What Are the 4 Types of POS Systems? A Complete Guide for Modern Businesses

 • Cloud-based reporting

-• Inventory sync with central database
+• Inventory sync with the central database

 • Digital receipts via email or SMS